Union busting: Use of public funds in the United States

 In 1998, Catholic Healthcare West, the largest private hospital chain in California and a major recipient of state Medicaid funds, conducted a campaign against the SEIU in Sacramento and Los Angeles at a cost of more than $2.6 million.
 After the Catholic Healthcare West campaign, the California state legislature passed a law prohibiting employers receiving more than $10,000 in state funds from engaging in anti-union activities.
 However, the 2007 US Supreme Court decision in Chamber of Commerce of the United States of America et al. vs. Brown, Attorney General of California et al., the court ruled 7–2 that federal labor law pre-empted a California law that limited many employers from speaking to their employees about union-related issues.
 Justice John Paul Stevens stated that Federal labor law had embraced "wide-open debate" about labor issues, as long as the employer did not try to coerce employees into accepting its point of view.
 Consequently, the state law is incompatible with federal labor law.

 Other efforts to restrict anti-union activities by recipients of state funds have also been struck down.
 A major recipient of state Medicaid funds, the Center for Cerebral Palsy in Albany, New York, hired a law firm to fight a UNITE organizing drive.
 In 2002 the State of New York passed a labor neutrality act prohibiting the use of taxpayer dollars for union busting.
 The law was passed as a direct result of the campaign against UNITE.
 In May 2005, a district court judge struck down the labor neutrality law in a ruling that the legal representatives of the Center for Cerebral Palsy described as "an enormous victory for employers".

 Industrial psychologists as union busters

 Nathan Shefferman introduced some basic psychological techniques into the union avoidance industry and the complementary service of union prevention.
 Building upon his work, professionally trained psychologists in the 1960s began using sophisticated psychological techniques to "screen out potential union supporters, identify hotspots vulnerable to unionization, and structure the workplace to facilitate the maintenance of a non-union environment."
 These psychologists provided companies with psychological profiles and conducted audits concerning a firm's susceptibility to unionization.

 Between 1974 and 1984, one firm trained over 27,000 managers and supervisors to "make unions unnecessary" and surveyed almost one million employees in 4,000 organizations.

+Techniques against unionisation

+The requirement of employees to vote on union recognition instead of a card check procedure is an effective technique to reduce unionisation.
+In a study of 6500 requests for union recognition in British Columbia during the period 1978–1998, during which legislation changed in 1984 to requiring elections and in 1993 reverted to a predominantly card-check procedure (a 55% card-check majority guarantees recognition), social scientist Chris Riddell found that "management opposition ... was at least twice as effective in the voting regime as in the card-check regime".
+Riddell argued that the British Columbia case "ma[de] it possible to isolate the effect of voting" from confounding factors.